Hyde Insurance Group Blog |

 0 Comments

+The good news?
+Gum disease is largely preventable with the right care and early intervention.
+Here’s how to recognize the warning signs, understand what causes it, and take smart steps to protect your oral health.
 The Affordable Care Act (ACA), also known as Obamacare, transformed the U.S. healthcare landscape when it was signed into law in 2010.
 While much attention has been given to how the ACA changed medical insurance, its impact on dental insurance—especially for children—often flies under the radar.
 If you're trying to understand what the ACA means for dental coverage, here’s what you need to know.

 Missing teeth can impact more than just your smile — they can affect your confidence, your ability to chew properly, and even the structure of your face.
 Fortunately, dental implants offer a reliable, long-term solution for replacing lost teeth and restoring full oral function.
 Unlike traditional bridges or dentures, implants are surgically placed into the jawbone, mimicking the natural root of a tooth.
 This not only provides superior stability but also helps preserve bone density and facial integrity over time.